Interfaces-UFSCAR/scraping-code-PLOS-ONE/README.md

 # Data Usage Agreement
 This software and its source code are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0).
 By using either, you agree to abide by the stipulations in the license and cite the following manuscript:
 Iasulaitis, S.; Valejo, A.D; Greco, B.C; Perillo, V.G; Messias, G.H; Vicari, I. The Interfaces Twitter Elections Dataset: Construction process and characteristics of Big Social Data during the 2022 presidential elections in Brazil.
-PLOS ONE (2024).
-(PUBLICATION DOI PLACEHOLDER)
+PLOS ONE (2024). http://dx.doi.org/10.1371/journal.pone.0316626.